 Samples for chromatographic purification should be clear and free from particulate matter.
-Simple steps to clarify a sample before beginning purification will avoid clogging the column, may reduce the need for stringent washing procedures and can extend the life of the chromatographic medium.
+Simple steps to clarify a sample

-When working with very weak affinity interactions that are slow to reach equilibrium, it may be useful to stop the flow after applying the sample to allow more time for the interaction to take place before continuing to wash the column.
-In some cases, applying the sample in aliquots may be beneficial.
+after applying the sample to allow more time for the interaction to take place before continuing to wash the column.
+In some

 Elution

-There is no generally applicable elution scheme for all affinity media.
-Reference to manufacturer's instructions, the scientific literature and a few simple rules should result in an effective elution method that elutes the target protein in a concentrated form.
-Elution methods may be either selective or non-selective, as shown below.
+literature and a few simple rules should result in an effective elution method that elutes the target protein in a concentrated

 Method 1